maxholloway/agent-exchange/src/agent/README.md

 # agent

 ## Context
 Agents are the participants in the exchange.
-Here we define the interface for an agent.
+The only hard requirement for agents is that they define a state->action function.